 It is important to note the test is not in any way intended to replicate or determine the affects of firefighting tactics on systems.
 While the hose stream apparatus is adapted from fire fighting equipment, it’s intent is to provide an impact, erosion and cooling exposure applied in a standard manner to the tested specimen.
 The hose stream test effectively screens out systems performing acceptably in the furnace environment but have insufficient integrity to withstand real-world fire exposure.

-– With files from Chad Stroike, fire protection engineering
+– From the files of Chad Stroike, fire protection engineering manager, Hiliti Inc.